confluentinc/event-streaming-patterns/docs/event-stream/partitioned-placement.md

 ## Implementation
 With Apache Kafka®, topics are created either by an administrator or by a streaming application like [ksqlDB](https://ksqldb.io).
 Partition count is specified at the time the topic is created.
-Events are placed into a specific stream partition according to the partitioning algorithm of the [Event Source](../event-source/event-source.md), such as an [Event Processing Application](../event-processing/event-processing-application.md).
+[Events](../event/event.md) are placed into a specific partition according to the partitioning algorithm of the [Event Source](../event-source/event-source.md), such as an [Event Processing Application](../event-processing/event-processing-application.md).
 All events grouped into the same partition have strong ordering guarantees.

 The common partitioning schemes are